scala/docs.scala-lang/tutorials/scala-with-maven.md

 Finally, in Eclipse, under "File" choose "Import..." and find your project.

+#### Using [m2eclipse-scala][35] for Eclipse integration
+m2eclipse-scala is a work in progress, and their website/repository may have updated information.
+It aims to ease integration between m2eclipse and Scala IDE for Eclipse.

+Under "Help -> Install New Software", enter "http://alchim31.free.fr/m2e-scala/update-site" and hit enter.
+You should see "Maven Integration for Eclipse -> Maven Integration for Scala IDE".

+Afer it installs, go to "New -> Project -> Other" and select "Maven Project".
+Search fo "scala-archetype" choose the one with the group "net.alchim31.maven".
+The wizard will more or less guide you through what was done with `mvn archetype:generate` above, and you should end up with a new Scala project!

+To import an existing project, simply go to "File -> Import -> Existing Maven Project" and find the directory containing your project.

 ## Adding Dependencies
 The first thing I do is look for "Maven" in the project page.
 For example, Google's [Guava] page includes [Maven Central links][28].
 As you can see in the previous link, The Central Repository conveniently includes the snippet you have to add to your `pom.xml` on the left sidebar.